WeixuanJiang/CustomVision-ObjectDetection/README.md

 The trained model is downloaded from Custom Vision webpage in a docker format, and bounding boxes will be draw on each frame of a video and saved to a .mp4 format.

-Step 1.In the Custom Vision webpage, go to <b>Performance</b> tag on the top
+Step 1.
+In the Custom Vision webpage, go to <b>Performance</b> tag on the top

-Step 2.Click the <b>Export</b> and choose the Dockerfile with either Linux or Windows platform
+Step 2.
+Click the <b>Export</b> and choose the Dockerfile with either Linux or Windows platform

-Step 3.Click <b>Export</b>, and when its ready click <b>Download</b>.
+Step 3.
+Click <b>Export</b>, and when its ready click <b>Download</b>.

-Step 4.Extract the zip file that downloaded from Custom Vision and go to app folder, copy <b>model.pb</b> and <b>labels.txt</b> to replace existing files
+Step 4.
+Extract the zip file that downloaded from Custom Vision and go to app folder, copy <b>model.pb</b> and <b>labels.txt</b> to replace existing files

-Step 5.There are three folders:

-train: folder to save images converted from video.

-output: folder to save predicted videos or images from OpenCV and object detection model.

-video: folder for input video to feed into OpenCV and object detection model.

-Step 7.Go to predict_on_video.py, on the line 56 you could put class labels here to customize their color.
+Step 5.
+Go to predict_on_video.py, on the line 56 you could put class labels here to customize their color.
 For example, No Viz Vest Detected, No Safety Hat Detected and No Eye-Protection Detected will be showing red for the bounding boxes, label, and probability on the video.
 Other class labels will be showing in green.
 ![Screenshot](./img/Picture1.png)

-Step 8.run pip install -r requirements.txt
+Step 6.
+Run pip install -r requirements.txt

-Step 9.After all dependencies installed, you need to run python file via command line.
+Step 7.
+After all dependencies installed, you need to run python file via command line.
 Please see below syntax for command and its parameters.

 python predict_on_video.py --input_path <your video path> --output_path <video output path>